 - I have to know who the person is for it to count.
 This was important, because as the internet and its users became more sophisticated, just about every death could be found/reported.
 And although I would be sorry about the world losing, say, the bat boy of the 1952 Philadelphia Phillies, I couldn’t, in good consciousness, count him as a “celebrity death.”
 The “Sharon has to have heard of the person” rule has actually hindered my “legacy” because as I’ve gotten older, I’ve lived more and more under a rock and paid less attention to who’s famous nowadays – so the pool of celebrities is smaller.

 I’ve had to explain more than once that I don’t “take requests” (trust me, I have a list in my own head of people who I would LOVE to cause “death by vacation”).
-And I’m doing my best to keep my powers off Queen Elizabeth, Patrick Stewart, Betty White, Ruth Bader Ginsburg and George Takei but there’s only so much a girl can do.
+And I’m doing my best to keep my powers off Queen Elizabeth, Patrick Stewart, Betty White, Dick Van Dyke and George Takei but there’s only so much a girl can do.
 So for the future, IF any of them happen to become “mine,” I apologize in advance.

 Some of my “hits” have really hit home.
 Case in point, I “killed” Davy Jones (of the above-mentioned Monkees, and my first ever big crush) while Joe and I were on our 10-year anniversary trip to Hawaii in 2012.
 And some of them have just been weird. i.e. it was not lost on me that Charmian Carr (Leisl in “The Sound of Music”) passed away while we were on a vacation that included Salzburg, Austria (where they filmed parts of The Sound of Music).
 And can anyone else “boast” that their “legacy” includes both Frank Sinatra (1998 – I was in WDW) AND his son, Frank Sinatra Jr. (2016 – I was in NYC)?
 I think not!

-The list has continued over the years, with more recent additions of Arnold Palmer, David Rockefeller, Chuck Barris, Roger Ailes and Billy Graham, among others.
-And (fortunately or unfortunately, depending on how you look at it [especially if you’re a celebrity]) we still have at least 5 more trips planned for this year alone, one of which will be a 2-weeker, so who knows…maybe I’ll get to have my first triple-dip.
+The list has continued over the years, with more recent additions of Arnold Palmer, David Rockefeller, Chuck Barris, Roger Ailes, Billy Graham, Vern Troyer, Stephen Hillenburg, Kellye Nakahara and Ja’net DiBois, among others.
+And (fortunately or unfortunately, depending on how you look at it [especially if you’re a celebrity]) we still have at least 8 more trips planned in the next year or so, one of which will be over a week long, so who knows…maybe I’ll get to have my first triple-dip.
 Hey, it’s good to have goals, right?
 Wish me luck.

 On second thought, probably better if you didn’t, huh?
 XD